Marti-code/md5/README.md

 - Append a 1 bit to the input
 - Add 0 bits until the input length is 448 bits (64 bits less than a multiple of 512)
-- Append the original length of the input, represented in 64 bits using the little-endian format.
+- Append the original length of the input, represented in 64 bits using the little-endian format

 <img src="https://github.com/Marti-code/md5/blob/master/static/2-padding.png"/>